rmcd1024/derivmkts/README.md

 24 40 45 0.3 0.08 0.25 0   bscall   gamma  0.05629794
 ```

-This small bit of code computes and plots all call and put Greeks for
+The following computes and plots all call and put Greeks for 500
-500 options, 16 plots in all:
+options, 16 plots in all:

 ``` r
 k <- 100; r <- 0.08; v <- 0.30; tt <- 2; d <- 0